 Thalia hit the ground running with our award-winning production of A Day in the Death of Joe Egg by Peter Nichols.
 Next, our “too good to miss” production of A Lesson From Aloes by Athol Fugard; Sorry, by Richard Nelson; When Love Speaks, by David Wright; our first World Premiere, The Impossibility of Now, by Y York; and Small Mouth Sounds, by Bess Wohl.
+Then our pandemic-delayed production of David Greig’s Europe.
 Click on an image below to open the gallery.

 A Day in the Death of Joe Egg, by Peter Nichols